Loogosh/simpleAuras/README.md

 - [+] / Add Aura: Creates a new, blank aura.
 - [i] / Import: Opens a window to import one or multiple auras from a text string.
 - [e] / Export: Exports all your auras into a single text string.
-- v / ^: Sort aura priority (higher in the list = will be shown over other auras below)
+- v / ^: Sort aura priority (for organizational purposes)
+- Scroll: Mouse wheel to scroll through aura list (unlimited auras supported)

   *(you can also sort auras via drag & drop)*
 - Movable Auras: While in settings, you can move any visible aura by holding down `Ctrl`+`Alt`+`Shift` keys and dragging it.
+- Layer Control: Use Layer field to control which auras display on top (higher number = on top)

 ### Aura-Editor